vamsiramakrishnan/splunk-export-audit/Readme.md

-Allow group splunk-export-users to read audit-events in tenancy Allow group splunk-export-users to read tenancies in tenancy Allow group splunk-export-users to read compartments in tenancy Allow service faas to use all-resources in compartment splunk-export-compartment
+Allow group splunk-export-users to read audit-events in tenancy Allow group splunk-export-users to read tenancies in tenancy Allow group splunk-export-users to read compartments in tenancy Allow service FaaS to use all-resources in compartment splunk-export-compartment Allow service FaaS to read repos in tenancy
 ```
 5. Create a Dynamic Group `splunk-export-dg`
 6. Clone the Repo in your Dev Environment
     `git clone https://github.com/vamsiramakrishnan/splunk-export-audit.git`

 ## Pre-requisites